nikehcodes/healthtech-exam/README.md

 ```

 -Visited:
-http://https://healthtech.duckdns.org/ to confirm Nginx is running.
+http to confirm Nginx is running.

 ### 3. ✅ Created Landing Page
 -Created HTML file at: